Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 2) Omnichannel disintegration

-According to a study by Acquia, 90% of people felt brands did not live up to customer expectations.
+According to a study by Acquia, 90% of people felt brands did not live up to customer expectations, and 65% of consumers switch brands because of unmet expectations.
 This isn’t a pricing or brand awareness issue.
 This is an experience problem.

 Customer omnichannel needs - Research by Acquia